Kitware/vtk-book/VTKBook/08Chapter8.md

 ### Derivative Computation

 Because the image dataset is oriented parallel to the coordinate x, y, and z axes, and because the spacing of points in each of these directions is regular, finite difference schemes can be used to compute partial derivatives at the cell points.
-Referring to **Figure 8-33**, we see that central differences can be used in each of the three directions according to the equation:
+Referring to {ref}`Figure 8-33 <Figure-8-33>`, we see that central differences can be used in each of the three directions according to the equation:

 $$
 \begin{eqnarray*}